 Padre Dam's service area experiences elevation changes of over 2,300 ft.
 Additional infrastructure, such as pump stations, are required to deliver water to higher elevations.
 It's Eric's job to make sure that strategically placed pumps can move water to these higher elevations.
 He also works to ensure that our wastewater is pumped to a central location for disposal or treatment.
-Without properly functioning pumps, residents in high elevation zones around the region - especially in places like Alpine and Crest - would not receive a reliable and consistent flow of water.

 Who's that guy working on the side of the road in an orange T-shirt?
 It could be Padre Dam Utility Worker Mike Byerly.
 Mike is on the ground every day making sure that the community's water system is working by performing water service repairs, fixing main breaks and laying new installations.
 Most of the time, Mike can be found replacing aging valves.